mmm-team/public-writeups/0ctf2023/nothing_is_true/README.md

 ## Overview

-We are given a service containing a Python script which an ELF file, performs the following validations on it:
+We are given a service containing a Python script which accepts an ELF file, performs the following validations on it:

 ```py
 from elftools.elf.elffile import ELFFile